RednibCoding/rune-lang/README.md

 ## Pre compiled binaries
-In the [dist directory](dist/), you will find pre compiled binaries for the three major platforms.
-(However they might not always be up to date).
+You can download the latest stable release from the [releases](https://github.com/RednibCoding/runevm/releases)
+### Latest unstable builds

-To get the latest builds, you can download them from the build artifaces section.
+To get the latest unstable builds, you can download them from the build artifaces section.
 Go to [Artifacts](https://github.com/RednibCoding/runevm/actions/workflows/go-build.yml) and click on the latest build (top most entry) and then scroll down to artifacts:
 ![](readme/artifacts-download.png)

 ## Build from source